ridiiii/Automated-Selenium-Script-Generation-using-Google-Gemini-AI/README.md

 Challenges Faced

-Access to Gemini API:
+-Access to Gemini API:

-Direct API access may be restricted.
+-Direct API access may be restricted.

-As a workaround, I manually tested prompts using Google's web-based GenAI tool.
+-As a workaround, I manually tested prompts using Google's web-based GenAI tool.

 Ensuring Structured Output:

-AI-generated code can be inconsistent.
+-AI-generated code can be inconsistent.

-To address this, I refined the prompt to enforce strict formatting and require working Selenium code.
+-To address this, I refined the prompt to enforce strict formatting and require working Selenium code.

 Handling API Failures:

-The script includes exception handling to prevent crashes.
+-The script includes exception handling to prevent crashes.

-If an API request fails, the script logs the error and continues processing the remaining test cases.
+-If an API request fails, the script logs the error and continues processing the remaining test cases.